Punam Farmah ~ Red Maple Counselling

-I aim to provide an inclusive counselling service that offers a safe, non-judgmental space for all clients.
-Having worked with a diverse range of clients, I appreciate that there may be many different reasons why someone might consider counselling.
+I provide an inclusive counselling service that offers a safe, non-judgmental space for all clients.
+I appreciate that there may be many different reasons why someone might consider counselling.

-As the client, you are the primary focus at all times; counselling sessions will focus on you and your journey.
-Your journey of growth and development will be supported with care to ensure that your individuality and uniqueness are the core foundation.
+You are the primary focus at all times; counselling sessions will focus on you and your journey.
 My role is to walk alongside you in your experiences.
-With that, I understand the importance of respecting and understanding individuality in the uniqueness of your experiences.
+I understand the importance of respecting and understanding individuality in the uniqueness of your experiences.
 What you feel, say and experience will be held within the boundaries of confidentiality, safeguarding and ethical working.